Skip to content

 • Bluehost includes 1 free domain registration

-• Hostinger offers lowest monthly rates
+• Hostinger offers the lowest monthly rates

 Does NameCheap Hosting provide good support?

-This makes it easy to pinpoint the certain type of articles you need to read to help you find an answer.
+This makes it easy to pinpoint the certain types of articles you need to read to help you find an answer.
 You can also use the search bar provided to search for specific topics, such as WordPress hosting, which would probably be within the hosting section of the knowledge base.
 Hosting is one of the fourteen sections.

 What kind of security do NameCheap Hosting provide?